khadkarajesh/appointment/README.md

 4. Effort

 ### Important
-- Don't try to cheat
-- Goal is to learn
+- Avoid cheating, You are here to learn